 Overall Score: 4.5/5

-On a personal note, I’m interested to see how the PRVKE 31 behaves as an ultralight backpack.
+On a personal note, I’m interested to see how the PRVKE 31 behaves as an ultralight backpack, similar to the Aer Travel Pack 2.
 Though a conventional pack list (tent, sleeping pad, food, clothing, etc) may be too much for it maybe a hammock, lightweight sleeping bag, rations, and some camera gear may be ok.
 I’ll be testing out the PRVKE 31 on an overnight as such in the near future and will report back.

 “Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation, buy a book or sort your insurance, I’ll earn a small commission at no extra cost to you.
 I only link to stuff I’ve actually used and never endorse crap.
 Your support helps me keep the site going.”